rage/java-programming/data/part-3/4-strings.md

 <!-- Merkkijonojen pilkkomista käytetään erityisesti silloin, kun käsitellään määrämuotoista tietoa.
 Määrämuotoisella tiedolla tarkoitetaan tietoa, joka noudattaa jotain tiettyä säännönmukaista muotoa.
 Tällainen muoto on esimerkiksi comma separated format (`csv`), missä arvot on eritelty toisistaan pilkuilla.
 Alla on esimerkki csv-muotoisesta nimiä ja ikiä sisältävästä tiedosta.
 Ensimmäinen sarake sisältää nimen ja toinen iän.
 Sarakkeet on eroteltu toisistaan pilkuilla. -->

 Splitting strings is used particularly when the data is of a fixed format.
 This refers to data that adheres to some predefined format.
-An example of this of this is the comma-separated values (`csv`) format, where commas are used to separate values.
+An example of this is the comma-separated values (`csv`) format, where commas are used to separate values.
 Below you'll find an example of data in csv form containing names and ages.
 The first column contains names and the second one ages.
 The columns are separated by a comma.

 <sample-data>